Tommy Lloyd

 Tommy has over 15 years experience within the insurance industry, and his primary focus is helping travellers find the right cover for their medical conditions.

-4 min read
+8 min read

 Travelling is an exciting part of life – it allows us to explore new places, meet different people, and experience cultures that are vastly different from our own.

-However, If a stroke, mini-stroke or transient ischaemic attack (TIA) has left you or a member of your family with reduced mobility booking a holiday abroad can definitely be a challenge, but it should be manageable.
+However, if a stroke, mini-stroke, or transient ischaemic attack (TIA) has left you or a member of your family with reduced mobility, booking a holiday abroad can definitely be a challenge, but it should be manageable.
 Yet, trying to navigate through the complexities of travel insurance can be an overwhelming task.

 In this blog, you’ll learn how to find reliable travel insurance after a stroke so that your future holidays will go as smoothly as possible!